Mountain Running Championship in Poland

-The second week was mostly spent on the mountain, preparing the running tracks, arranging the marks for the paths, getting to know the tracks and check points of each run as well as meeting the people from the Municipality with whom we were cooperating.
+The second week of our Large Scale EVS project was mostly spent on the mountain, preparing the running tracks, arranging the marks for the paths, getting to know the tracks and check points of each run as well as meeting the people from the Municipality with whom we were cooperating.
 Together we managed to have everything ready in time for the Championship to go ahead as planned.

 The two days went off without a hitch and the competition was most definitley a success.
 During the competition we had an information point where people could find out more about the voluntary service, EFM work, YOUTH project, amongst other useful information.
 We also provided activities for children with balloons and face painting.

 After finishing the competition it was time to clean the mountain and leave it as well or even better than when we arrived on it.
 Despite some tiredness, teamwork and team spirit made this taskfly by and it was the final proof that the whole group was fully committed with the project.
 All volunteers and organizers also had a brief public meeting with the Mayor of Bystrzyca Klodzka in order to receive certificates of appreciation.

 21 days went in the blink of an eye and the entire group of volunteers returned home, hopefully a bit richer than when they arrived in Poland.
 It was a great experience with a lot of different challenges but in the end it was all a learning curve.